Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I: Introduction

-The physics literature (e.g.\ \cite{CIZ}) emphasized these modular invariants, expressed as the formal generating function (partition function) $\sum_{\la,\mu}\cZ_{\la,\mu}\chi_\la\overline{\chi_\mu}$.
-But inequivalent quantum subgroups can have identical modular invariants (see Section 6), and seemingly healthy modular invariants may not be realized by a quantum subgroup (e.g.\ at $B_4$ level 2).
-Nevertheless, there is close to a bijection between the modular invariants and the module categories, at least for $\fg$ of small rank, though this coincidence plays no role in our analysis.
+The physics literature (e.g.\ \cite{CIZ}) emphasized these modular invariants, expressed as the formal generating function (\textit{partition function}) $\sum_{\la,\mu}\cZ_{\la,\mu}\chi_\la\overline{\chi_\mu}$.
+But inequivalent quantum modules can have identical modular invariants (e.g.\ at $A_2$ level 3), and seemingly healthy modular invariants may not be realized by a quantum module (e.g.\ at $B_4$ level 2).
+Nevertheless, there is close to a bijection between the modular invariants and the module categories, at least for $\fg$ of small rank.
+This coincidence though plays no role in our analysis.

-Restriction has an adjoint, called \textit{(alpha-)induction}.
-More precisely, each extension $\cV^e$ of $\cV$ corresponds to a commutative algebra object $\cA$ in Mod$(\cV)$: the object is $\cA=\mathrm{Res}(\cV^e)$ and multiplication $\mu\in\mathrm{Hom}(\cA\otimes\cA,\cA)$ comes from the vertex operator structure $Y^e(u,z)v$ on $\cV^e$.
-A quantum subgroup $\cA$ of $\cC(\fg,k)$ fails to be exotic iff $\cA$ is a sum of invertible objects (simple-currents) in $\cC(\fg,k)$.
-Induction is a tensor functor taking Mod$(\cV)$ to the fusion category Rep$(\cA)$ of $\cA$-modules.
-In terms of the contravariant metaphor, $\cA$-modules for $\cV^e$ are the analogues here of projective representations for a group $G$; just as projective representations become ordinary representations for some extension of $G$, so these $\cA$-modules become ordinary VOA modules for the subVOA $\cV$.
-Restriction Rep$(\cA)\to\mathrm{Mod}(\cV)$ is the forgetful functor.
-The MFC Mod$(\cV^e)$ is the full subcategory of \textit{local} or \textit{dyslectic} $\cA$-modules, which we also denote by Rep$(\cA)^{\mathrm{loc}}$.
-So local $\cA$-modules correspond to projective representations with trivial multiplier.
-Restriction limited to Rep$(\cA)^{\mathrm{loc}}$ is what we call $B$.
+The restriction functor has an adjoint, called \textit{(alpha-)induction}.
+More precisely, each extension $\cV^e$ of $\cV$ corresponds to a commutative (\textit{\'etale}) algebra object $\cA$ in $\cC=\mathrm{Mod}(\cV)$, which we'll also call a quantum subgroup: the object is $\cA=\mathrm{Res}\,\cV^e$ and multiplication $\mu\in\mathrm{Hom}_\cC(\cA\otimes\cA,\cA)$ comes from the vertex operator structure $Y^e(u,z)v$ on $\cV^e$.
+A quantum subgroup $\cA$ of $\cC$ is exceptional iff $\cA$ is not a direct sum of invertible objects (simple-currents) in $\cC$.
+In terms of induction, the modular invariant can be written $\mathcal{Z}_{\la,\mu}=\mathrm{dim\,Hom}_{\mathrm{Mod}\,\cV^e}(\mathrm{Ind}\,\la,\mathrm{Ind}\,\mu)$.
+Induction is a tensor functor from $\cC$ to the fusion category Rep$_\cC\,\cA$ of $\cA$-modules (by contrast, for groups the tensor functor is restriction).
+In terms of the contravariant metaphor, $\cA$-modules for $\cV^e$ are the analogues here of projective representations for a group $G$: just as projective representations become ordinary representations for some extension of $G$, so these $\cA$-modules become ordinary VOA modules for the subVOA $\cV$.
+Restriction Rep$_\cC\,\cA\to\cC$ is the forgetful functor, forgetting the multiplication by $\cA$.
+The MFC Mod$(\cV^e)$ is the full subcategory of \textit{local} or \textit{dyslectic} $\cA$-modules, which we denote by (Rep$_\cC\,\cA)^{\mathrm{loc}}$.
+Under our metaphor, local $\cA$-modules correspond to true $G$-representations.
+Restriction limited to (Rep$_\cC\,\cA)^{\mathrm{loc}}$ is what we call $B$.